ashleythomasbarnes/ESOArchive_phase3/phase3_docs/p3sdpstd/output_docs_v0p1/SPECTRUM.md

 # **Spectrum** - Phase 3 Science Data Products (SDP) Submission Guide

 ## 1. Introduction
 The Phase 3 process facilitates the submission, validation, and ingestion of science data products (SDPs) into the ESO Science Archive.
-This document provides a streamlined guide for submitting **spectral data**, ensuring compliance with ESO/SDP standards while simplifying the process for users.
+This document provides a streamlined guide for submitting **SPECTRUM** data, ensuring compliance with ESO/SDP standards while simplifying the process for users.

 Spectral data products include one-dimensional spectra, extracted spectra from integral field units, and multi-object spectroscopy.
 These must follow strict formatting and metadata requirements to ensure archive compatibility.

 ## 2. Spectral Data Submission Requirements

-**Spectrum** - Phase 3 Science Data Products (SDP) Submission Guide

-## 1. Introduction
-The Phase 3 process facilitates the submission, validation, and ingestion of science data products (SDPs) into the ESO Science Archive.
-This document provides a streamlined guide for submitting **spectral data**, ensuring compliance with ESO/SDP standards while simplifying the process for users.

-Spectral data products include one-dimensional spectra from single-object and multi-object spectroscopic observations.
-These must follow strict formatting and metadata requirements to ensure archive compatibility.

-## 2. Spectral Data Submission Requirements

 ### 2.1 General Data Format
+- Supported format:
+  - **SCIENCE.SPECTRUM**: 1D extracted spectrum.
 - Spectral data must be provided in **FITS format** with appropriate metadata.
-- The **Primary HDU contains no data (`NAXIS=0`)**.
+  - A **Primary Header** with no data (`NAXIS=0`).
-- The **spectrum data resides in an extension** formatted as a **binary table (BINTABLE)**.
-- Supported format:
-  - **SCIENCE.SPECTRUM**: 1D extracted spectrum
-- This section applies to individual spectra originating from single as well as multi-object spectroscopic observations.
+  - A **single Extension** containing a **BINTABLE** with `NAXIS=2`, where the data arrays are stored as vectors in single cells, meaning `NAXIS2=1`.
-- Each one-dimensional spectrum shall be stored in the **spectrum binary table format**.
+  - Each field of the **BINTABLE** must be further described in the extension header.
-- Although that format allows storing multiple science spectra within the same FITS file, **each FITS file shall contain only one science spectrum**.
+  - Only **standard BINTABLE extensions** are allowed, implying `PCOUNT=0` and `GCOUNT=1`.
 - Information associated with the science spectrum shall be stored within the **same extension** as the main science spectrum, including:
-  - Sky background-subtracted spectrum
+  - Spectrum - `FLUX`
-  - Error spectrum
+  - Error spectrum - `ERR`
-  - Data quality information
+  - Data quality information - `QUAL`
+  - Sky background - `BGFLUX`
-  - Best-fitted model for the continuum
+  - Best-fitted model for the continuum - `CONTINUUM`
+  - The exposure array for e.g. combined spectra of different wavelength coverage - `EXPOSURE`
 - 2D spectral frames may be submitted in addition as associated files.
-- Only **standard BINTABLE extensions** are allowed, implying `PCOUNT=0` and `GCOUNT=1`.
-- The spectrum binary table format consists of:
-  - A **Primary Header** with no data (`NAXIS=0`).
-  - A **single extension** containing a **BINTABLE** with `NAXIS=2`, where the data arrays are stored as vectors in single cells, meaning `NAXIS2=1`.
-  - Each field of the BINTABLE must be further described in the extension header, as specified in Section 5.18.
-  - **Mandatory fields**: Spectral coordinate (`WAVE`, `FREQ`, or `ENER`), `FLUX`, and `ERR` (in that order).
-  - Additional fields may be added, but they must be properly defined in terms of **type, format, unit, and UCD**, as described in the release documentation.
+- The **BUNIT** keyword must specify the physical units of flux (e.g., erg/s/cm²/Å, W/m²/Hz) - if spectral data have been calibrated to absolute flux density.

 ### 2.2 Spectral Data Model and VO Compliance
 - **Case 1: Single spectral coordinate array and single flux array**